 Dr Michela Mariani discusses the highlights of her PhD studies in the School of Geography.

 With previous degrees obtained in my home country, I decided to undertake a PhD abroad.
 Melbourne was suggested to me by researchers where I was working in Italy and once I had discussed my research proposal with my prospective supervisor, I got very interested and decided to apply.
 Studying at Melbourne, in an internationally competitive environment, played an important role in my career development.
 I am now more ambitious, and keen to explore new techniques to get better and better in my area of research.

-I am inspired by the notion that the past holds the key to understand the future.
-By studying the past we can disentangle the events that led to changes in the natural environments and we can predict scenarios in the focus of a climate-changing future.
+I am inspired by the notion that the past holds the key to understanding the future.
+By studying the past we can disentangle the events that have led to changes in the natural environment and we can then predict scenarios in a climate-changing future.
 My research focuses on the reconstruction of past fire activities and related environmental changes across the Southern Hemisphere, especially western Tasmania.
-I'm now in the second year of my PhD, and so far have managed to publish a paper in a relevant international journal and showcase my findings at an important conference in Chile.

-More recently, I received the Allan Gilmour Award from the Faculty of Science and this constitutes a very important step forward to proceed with my research; allowing me to participate in a workshop in Europe.
-As well as helping me connect with other experts in my field of study, this workshop will allow me to deeply understand the mathematical models applied to fossil pollen records to estimate either regional or local vegetation changes.
-Since my data collection will be completed by the time of the workshop, I will also be able to use my data to test the models with the supervision of experts.
-This methodology has not been applied in Australia yet, thus this research will also represent a step forward in Australian palaeoecology.
-After all the time I've spent in the lab and on the computer, I can say I'm really satisfied now!
+In 2016, I received the John and Allan Gilmour Award from the Faculty of Science.
+This constituted an important step forward in my research as the accompanying grant funded my participation in a workshop in Europe.
+While connecting me with other experts in my field of study, this workshop helped me to better understand the mathematical models applied to fossil pollen records to estimate regional and local vegetation changes and afforded me the opportunity t use my data to test these models with the supervision of experts.